 I have the banana

 ‘J’ai la banane‘, or I have the banana, is just another way to say that you are in good form.
 Which I was relieved to discover after Brian shouted it at me, because the alternative translation running through my head was a little scary.
-So yes, apparently to have or keep some kind of fruit in France is to be in a jolly good mood.
-Personally, I still opt for the peachy option as bringing up the topic of bananas amongst an all-male staff (myself excluded, thank you very much) never seems like a good idea.
+So yes, apparently to have or keep some kind of fruit in France is to be in a good mood.
+Personally, I still opt for the peachy option rather than the French slang phrase, as bringing up the topic of bananas amongst an all-male staff never seems like a good idea.

 ‘J’ai un chat dans la gorge‘ is Frenchie speak for having a frog in one’s throat.
-I guess I can see why they steered away from the froggie version, but I still struggle to envisage someone managing to speak at all, let alone croakily, with an entire feline down there.
+I guess I can see why they steered away from the froggie version, but I still struggle to envisage someone managing to speak at all.